peterbono/ux-seo-audit-agent/README.md

 page’s HTML directly (no Lighthouse needed).
 It computes a UX/SEO score based on heuristics like title length, meta description length, presence of a single H1, alt text ratio, internal/external link balance, readability, and the extra signals mentioned above (canonical tag, robots meta, Open Graph tags, JSON‑LD structured data, viewport meta, ARIA usage, lazy loading).
-It also measures the prevalence of personal pronouns and exclamation points to infer tone, extracts the top keywords on the page and compares them against a competitor to highlight content gaps, and generates both a simple heatmap of element counts and an optional saliency heatmap if you upload a screenshot.
-The saliency map estimates where a user’s gaze may focus based solely on layout and contrast, giving a quick hint of visual hierarchy.
+It also measures the prevalence of personal pronouns and exclamation points to infer tone.
+The tool extracts the top keywords on the page and compares them against a competitor to highlight content gaps.
+It calculates a **Layout Score** along with a summary of how many headings, images and links appear per thousand words and counts how many semantic landmarks (nav, header, main, footer) are present to assess structural completeness.

+  To serve marketers and affiliate sites, the Streamlit app also reports the number of calls‑to‑action, trust keywords (e.g. “secure”, “licence”, “avis clients”) and forms found on the page.
+These statistics are displayed in a dedicated **Conversion** tab, where you can see CTA texts and trust keywords detected and how your numbers compare to a competitor.
 For gambling or betting sites, the app checks for responsible gaming notices and age restrictions.
   The tool then generates a set of actionable suggestions to improve the page.
 These heuristics draw on industry guidance: canonical tags tell search engines which version of a page to index【600788209180035†L501-L540】, Open Graph tags control how links appear on social media【600788209180035†L553-L599】, and alt attributes help both users and search engines understand images【467421527218735†L89-L96】【600788209180035†L864-L869】.

 ## 📦 Installation